aligerum/smol/doc/Custom Commands.md

 To make a multi-value command name, use quotes or underscores, for example `smol make command do_stuff` and `smol make command "do stuff"` with both create `command/do_stuff.js` which will be called when you run `smol do stuff`.

 Having multi-value commands is useful for avoiding conflicts with existing commands and for adding custom arguments and options for specific commands.

+# Core Commands

+You can create a command that runs within the context of a specific core by running `smol make <coreName> command <commandName>`.
+For example, we could make a `logActiveConnections` command that creates a snapshot of the number of open socket connections to the api using `smol make api command logActiveConnections`.
+This command would be stored in `core/api/command/logActiveConnections`.

+When running a command within the core, the `command` object passed to `exec` will have a `core` key with the following values:

+- name: "api"
+- coreConfig: (that cores config as an object)
+- corePath: "/path/to/project/core/api"